Maria Devigili: La Trasformazione

-New works
+Later career

-On 5 June 2020 Maria Devigili released her new single "Io, tu e le cose" about the taboo topic of the menstrual cycle.

-She composed the song during January 2019 for a female's music initiative named "il Festivalino di Anatomia Femminile" (the "Little Festival of Female Anatomy") created by the Italian journalist and music critic "Michele Monina".

-Leading up to the festival he asked Maria and a group of other indie female songwriters to compose a song about the "female body".
-A project to be presented at Sanremo in February 2019 during the days of the Music Sanremo Music Festival a very popular song contest held in the city since 1951.
+On 5 June 2020 Maria Devigili released a single, "Io, tu e le cose", about the menstrual cycle.
+She composed the song during January 2019 for a female music initiative named "il Festivalino di Anatomia Femminile" (the "Little Festival of Female Anatomy"), created by the Italian journalist and music critic Michele Monina.
+Leading up to the festival, Monina asked Devigili and a group of other indie female songwriters to compose a song about the female body, as part of a project to be presented in February 2019 during the Sanremo Music Festival.